Kansas Highway Patrol: Pay and pensions

 Officers of the Kansas Highway Patrol begin their career as trooper trainees in the training academy at a base hourly rate.
 Upon graduation, a pay increase occurs, followed by another the beginning of their fourth year.
 Upon their fifth year, troopers are eligible for promotion to Master or Technical Trooper with an accompanying increase in pay.
-Additional years of service and experience qualify troopers for promotion to lieutenant (pay grade 36), captain (pay grade 38), and major (pay grade 38).
+Additional years of service and experience qualify troopers for promotion to lieutenant (pay grade 38), captain (pay grade 40), and major (pay grade 42).

 Troopers' retirement is administered by the Kansas Public Employees Retirement System (KPERS) which provides a defined benefit plan, the Kansas Police and Firemen's Retirement System (KP&F).
 Contributions are made on a pre-tax basis each pay period, with 7.15% of gross earnings withdrawn automatically.
 Tier I retirees (those employees who were enrolled in KP&F before July 1, 1989 and did not choose Tier II coverage) and Tier II retirees (all employees hired on or before July 1, 1989 or those who were hired earlier and chose Tier II coverage) may retire and are vested at different times.

 In addition to the provided pension, employees are eligible to enroll in the Kansas Public Employees Retirement System (KPERS) 457(b) deferred compensation plan, known as KPERS 457.

 Officers of the agency

 State Troopers

 State troopers are certified law enforcement officers who enforce Kansas laws.
 Troopers have law enforcement jurisdiction throughout the state.
-Daily responsibilities include performing traffic stops, providing emergency medical assistance, assisting motorists, investigating crashes, detecting and deterring criminal activity, and assisting other law enforcement agencies.
-State troopers assist during civil disturbances and natural disasters, provide law enforcement at the Kansas State Fair, inspect school buses and motor vehicles, testify in court, and educate the public about traffic safety.